willbates13/Football_Analytics_JCproject/README.md

   the Q-learning policy updates
 * `--epsilon`, `--epsilon-decay`, `--epsilon-min` – configure epsilon-greedy exploration for the suggested actions
+* `--pretrain-count` – automatically warm up the Q-table on this many additional matches before rendering the target replay (skipping the target match)
+* `--pretrain-match-id` – specify match IDs manually for pretraining (can be repeated)
 * `--rl-seed` – fix the pseudo-random exploration sequence for reproducibility
 * `--output` – choose a different HTML file name